Bernstein Liebhard is Investigating Huazhu Group Limited For Violations of the Securities Laws

-HTHT LOSSES ALERT Bernstein Liebhard is Investigating Huazhu Group Limited For Violations of the Securities Laws
+HTHT INVESTIGATION ALERT Bernstein Liebhard is Investigating Huazhu Group Limited For Violations of the Securities Laws

 Bernstein Liebhard, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of Huazhu Group Limited (“Huazhu” or the “Company”) (NASDAQ: HTHT) resulting from allegations that Huazhu might have issued misleading information to the investing public.